-Over the recent years there has been a proliferation of studies addressing CSPs, covering everything from how to evaluate them to how-to guidelines for practitioners to develop successful partnerships.
+Over recent years there has been a proliferation of CSP literature, everything from how to evaluate them to how-to guidelines for practitioners to develop successful partnerships.
 The literature on this subject comes from a variety of fields and approaches, some of the more prominent approaches are discussed in Chapter 2.
-As a result of the diversity in the literature, as many authors have noted (Googins and Rochlin 2000; Ansell & Gash 2007; Selsky & Parker 2005), the research on CSPs is highly fragmented.
-The current state of CSP research suffers from non-standardized terminology, a lack of a comprehensive theory and little coordination between scholars.
+Research on CSPs is highly fragmented as a result of the diversity in the literature, as many authors have noted (Googins and Rochlin 2000; Ansell & Gash 2007; Selsky & Parker 2005).
+CSP research suffers from non-standardized terminology, a lack of a comprehensive theory or evaluative framework and little coordination between scholars.
 One attempt to develop a comprehensive theory for evaluating CSPs has been made by Huxham & Vangen (2005).
-These two scholars, who have substantial experience working within collaborative arrangements, have recently developed a theory with which to evaluate collaborative arrangements, which they have coined as the theory of collaborative advantage.
-This theory, which I will discuss in detail in Chapter 2, offers a promising opportunity to build a stronger theoretical basis for evaluating collaborative advantage and providing feedback for partnership practitioners.
+These two scholars have recently developed a theory with which to evaluate collaborative arrangements.
+They have coined this as the theory of collaborative advantage.
+This theory, which I discuss in Chapter 2, offers a promising opportunity to build a stronger theoretical basis for evaluating collaborative advantage and providing feedback for partnership practitioners.

-In brief, the theory of collaborative advantage evaluates collaborative arrangements in order to understand how they can be managed to increase the chances that the potential for advantage will be harnessed (Huxham & Vangen 2005, pp. 11).
+In brief, the theory of collaborative advantage evaluates collaborative arrangements to understand how they can be managed to increase the chances that the potential for advantage will be harnessed (Huxham & Vangen 2005, pp. 11).
 This is done via practice-oriented research in which partnerships are evaluated by the researcher.
-The researcher conceptualizes the synergies and tensions of the partnership dynamics with conditions (e.g. communication, trust, power, etc.) and the underlying key issues within those conditions (e.g. how does trust positively/negatively affect the partnership).
-The conditions and underlying key issues are then presented to the partners in the "spirit of handles for reflexive practice...They provide a basis for consideration of how to manage (in order) to collaborate, but they do not prescribe what to do" (Huxham & Vangen 2005, pp. 11).
+The researcher conceptualizes the synergies and tensions of the partnership dynamics with themes (i.e. communication, trust, power, etc.) and the underlying key issues within those themes (e.g. how does trust positively/negatively affect the partnership).
+The themes and underlying key issues are then presented to the partners in the "spirit of handles for reflexive practice...They provide a basis for consideration of how to manage (in order) to collaborate, but they do not prescribe what to do" (Huxham & Vangen 2005, pp. 11).

-However, as this theory has only recently been developed, it suffers from a lack of application and has not been applied to research by other scholars.
-Furthermore, it has not been applied within the context of social innovation.
+The theory of collaborative advantage has only recently been developed, it suffers from a lack of application and has not been applied to research by other scholars.
+Furthermore, CSPs have yet to be studied within the context of social innovation.
 As social innovation is said to be "inherently a concept allowing for cross-sector partnerships" (Osburg & Schmidpeter; pp. 173), there is value in understanding how collaborative arrangements may foster it; this is the knowledge gap which this research addresses.
-This research will help to demonstrate the quality and usefulness of the theory of collaborative advantage and subsequently contribute to closing the knowledge gap on how CSPs are able to create collaborative advantage and stimulate social innovation.
-This will be done through case study research in which I examine the partnership between a small charitable organization, The Ocean Project, and three of its partner aquariums.
-Ultimately, this will provide a unique insight into the capability of partnerships to foster social innovation that intends to facilitate a societal shift towards more sustainable behavior.
+This research adds to the theoretical base of knowledge for evaluating CSPs and contributes to closing the knowledge gap on how CSPs are able to achieve collaborative advantage and stimulate social innovation.
+This is done through case study research where I examine the partnership between a small charitable organization, The Ocean Project, and three of its partner aquariums.
+Ultimately, the results provide unique insight into the capability of partnerships to achieve collaborative advantage and foster social innovation.

-1.4 Research objective & relevance
+1.4 Research aims, objectives & relevance